bavmar/Lane-detection-OpenCV/README.md

 This was part of a school project of mine.
 And the lane/sign detection was my part.
 Our group got second best of the school and we will compete in the national Raspberry Pi challenge competetion in the Netherlands.
 I had 0 experience with this subject and have learned alot from it thanks to all the others that put their code up for my reference.

 So here, i do the exact same.
 Hope you have some value out of it.
-If you want to support me, just like the video and give this repo a star.
-Thank you.

 ### Test video download